flavia-leite/OODC_Sao_Paulo/index.md

 <br>
 ### CONCLUSION

-In line with the rationale that
-Following the logic of OODC, the community benefits in São Paulo are located throughout the city such that the entire city gains from the benefits of the urbanization process.
+In line with the rationale that the community benefits in São Paulo are located throughout the city such that the entire city gains from the benefits of the urbanization process.
 Indeed, FUNDURB resources were prioritized in the periphery of the city (Nobre 2016).
 As a recent blog post notes, “the prefeitura not only broadens the amount of resources to invest in the city, but also allows a better spatial distribution of infrastructure investments” (Santoro et al. 2016).
 In a general sense, the application of OODC and the use of FUNDURB have captured funds in the most expensive regions of the city, and applied those funds in the poorest regions in a “Robin Hood” approach to city building.
+Answer to our questions:

 <br>
+### REFERENCES